 What is Driving Under the Influence (DUI)?

-Second, once arrested, the officer must advise the driver of his/her constitutional rights, including the right to remain silent and to speak with an attorney.
+Second, once arrested, the officer must advise the driver of his/her constitutional rights, including the right to remain silent and to speak with a DUI defense lawyer.

 Finally, once at the police station, the individual must be given a choice between breath and blood testing to determine the alcohol content.
 But, know that if both tests are refused, the person’s driver’s license is automatically suspended for one year.